miku/haw-di-bim-lv22/Intro/README.md

 * Software is an expensive artifact
 * Software is written 10% of the time and maintained 90% of the time (often forgotten)

-> Data is more agile than code (Peter Norvig, Talk tt [Startup School
+> Data is more agile than code (Peter Norvig, Talk at [Startup School
 > 2008](https://www.youtube.com/watch?v=LNjJTgXujno))

 * data ages like wine, code ages like fish